yichen928/FreeSel/README.md

-# Towards General and Efficient Active Learning
+# Towards Free Data Selection with General-Purpose Models
-This repo is official code implementation for the paper "Towards General and Efficient Active Learning".
-You can find the paper on [arXiv](https://arxiv.org/abs/2112.07963).
+This repo is official code implementation for our NeurIPS 2023 paper "Towards Free Data Selection with General-Purpose Models".
+Currently, this repository only contains the implementation for the old version paper: [Towards Free Data Selection with General-Purpose Models](https://arxiv.org/abs/2112.07963).
+We will update the new version of paper and code soon.

+## Update
++ [2023-9-21] 🔥Our paper is accepted by NeurIPS 2023!🔥
++ [2022-6-24] Code for image classification task is available.
++ [2022-3-20] An updated version of GEAL is released with better efficiency, stability, and performance.
++ [2022-2-23] Code for object detection task is available.

+## TL;DR

 Existing active learning work follows a cumbersome pipeline by repeating the time-consuming model training and batch data selection multiple times on each dataset separately.
 We challenge this status-quo by proposing a novel general and efficient active learning (GEAL) method in this paper.
 Utilizing a publicly available model pre-trained on a large dataset, our method can conduct data selection processes on different datasets with a single-pass inference of the same model.